fgcilingir/ibex_hybrid_load/codes/load_analyses/README.md

 ## Citation

-If using this pipeline, please cite: Cilingir et al. 2026
+If using this pipeline, please cite: Çilingir et al. 2025

 ## Contact